Jim Hudson

-James Clark Hudson (March 31, 1943 – June 25, 2013) was a professional American football defensive back.
+James Clark Hudson (March 31, 1943 – June 25, 2013) was an American professional football defensive back.
 He was one of the first players to ever win a national championship in college and a Super Bowl as a professional.
 Hudson played for the New York Jets from 1965 to 1970, playing in both the American Football League (AFL) and National Football League (NFL).
 He started in Super Bowl III for the Jets, and made a key interception just before the end of the first half.
+Hudson also played quarterback in college.

 Early life

 Hudson was born in Steubenville, Ohio, but he grew up in La Feria, TX, where his father, Maurice, a retired steelworker, had settled with his family.
 He was a stand-out athlete, excelling in basketball, track and football in high school.
 In 1961, he won the 2A State Championship in discus with a throw of 169–9.

 College

 Jim Hudson played at various times wide receiver, running back, defensive back and quarterback at Texas and also returned punts.
 He began at Texas in 1961, and in 1962, his first year on the varsity, he played wingback and defensive back.

 The following year, he played defense on the team that won the 1963 national championship.
 That season, he led the team in interceptions and recorded 5 tackles in the 1964 Cotton Bowl win over #2 Navy.

 Hudson was moved to quarterback at the start of the 1964 season, but he was injured before the season started and replaced by Marvin Kristynik.
 Hudson's only start at quarterback came in the 2nd week against Texas Tech.
 He was injured on the first scoring play at the end of the first quarter and replaced by Kristynik for good.
 He saw little play for the rest of the season, until the 1965 Orange Bowl against #1 and National Champion Alabama.
 Kristynik struggled early, and Hudson was put in after a penalty turned a punt into a first down.
-He hit George Sauer for a 69-yard touchdown pass and helped lead Texas to victory.
+He hit George Sauer, his future teammate in Super Bowl III, for a 69-yard touchdown pass and helped lead Texas to victory.
 In the process, he attracted the attention of Jets scouts who had come to watch Crimson Tide quarterback Joe Namath.